Al-Kawthar

 So pray to your Lord and sacrifice [to Him alone].

 Indeed, your enemy is the one cut off.

-There are several different opinions as the timing and contextual background of its supposed revelation (asbāb al-nuzūl).
-According to Ibn Isḥaq, it is an earlier Meccan surah, which is believed to have been revealed in Mecca, sometime before the Isra and Mi'raj.
+There are several opinions regarding its timing and contextual background of revelation (asbāb al-nuzūl).
+According to Ibn Ishaq, it is an early Meccan surah, revealed in Mecca.

-The word Kawthar is derived from the triliteral root ك - ث - ر (k - th - r), which has meanings of "to increase in number, to outnumber, to happen frequently; to show pride in wealth and/or children; to be rich, plentiful, abundance."
-The form Kawthar itself is an intensive deverbal noun, meaning "abundance, multitude".
+The word Kawthar is derived from the triliteral root ك - ث - ر (k - th - r), meaning "to increase, to be plentiful, abundance."
 It appears in the Qur'an solely in this sūrah.